vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 | ------------- | ---------------- | ------------------ |
 | 4049          | 8                | 0.1976%            |

-Damn son not even 1%!
+Damn son!
+Not even 1%!
 Visualized as radar chart:

 ![case 1 bucket distribution](https://raw.githubusercontent.com/vitawebsitedesign/blog/master/assets/bucket-distribution-case-1.png)

+See all that grey?
+Thats what shame looks like.

-This is a very disturbing situation, so lets quickly move onto a slightly-improved version.
+This is a very disturbing situation with many unused buckets.
+I don't wanna look at this anymore, so lets move on.

 ## Case 2: unchecked XOR with prime multiplication
 ```c#